xiutingchiam/Project_4/README.md

 Adresses the class imbalance and tries to improve recall scores which, without SMOTEing, are abysmally low.

 Run various models in each of the 4 categories, use GridSearchCV for hyper-parameter tuning.
-In addition to Choose the production model based on the metrics above: ROC-AUC we get from submitting the model to Kaggle, and recall from our own test set we obtained via train-test-split.
+Choose the production model based on the metrics mentioned above: ROC-AUC we get from submitting the model to Kaggle, and recall from our own test set we obtained via train-test-split.

 ### Conclusion